Battle of Bramham Moor

-The Rebellion
+Rebellion

-King Henry and Henry Percy, 1st Earl of Northumberland had fallen out in the aftermath of the Battle of Homildon Hill in 1402, a victory over an invading Scottish army by an English force led by Northumberland which succeeded in capturing a large number of Scottish nobles.
-As was the tradition of the day, a captured nobleman could buy his freedom though a ransom, and Northumberland stood to make a large sum of money from his success.
-However, King Henry was suffering a financial crisis, due to the chaotic state of affairs following the coup, wars in Wales and Scotland, and the disobedience of several parts of England and Wales still loyal to the deposed (and murdered) Richard II.
+King Henry IV and Henry Percy, 1st Earl of Northumberland had fallen out in the aftermath of the Battle of Homildon Hill in 1402, a victory by an English force led by Northumberland over an invading Scottish army.
+This resulted in the capture of a large number of Scottish nobles.
+As was the tradition of the day, a captured nobleman could buy his freedom through a ransom and Northumberland stood to make a large sum of money from his success.
+However, King Henry was suffering a financial crisis due to the chaotic state of affairs following his coup to seize the throne, wars in Wales and Scotland and the disobedience of several parts of England and Wales still loyal to the deposed (and murdered) Richard II.

-Seeking to safeguard to his ailing Treasury, and also to impose his authority on Northumberland, which was ruled as almost a private fief by the Percys, King Henry demanded the handover of the hostages, offering only a token payment.
-Northumberland, infuriated, declared his support for a different pretender to the throne, Edmund Mortimer, 5th Earl of March, and marched against Henry until the Battle of Shrewsbury in 1403, at which he was defeated, and his son Henry Hotspur killed.
-Retreating to Scotland, Northumberland emerged again in 1405 to a further defeat, before attempting one last time to seize the throne, gathering together an army of lowland Scots and loyal Northumbrians and marching south once more toward York.
+Seeking to safeguard his ailing Treasury and also to impose his authority on the county of Northumberland, which was ruled as almost a private fief by the Percys, King Henry demanded the handover of the hostages offering only token payment in return.
+Northumberland, infuriated, declared his support for Edmund Mortimer, 5th Earl of March, who had been more directly in line than Henry at the usurpation.

+Northumberland marched against Henry but in the 1403 Battle of Shrewsbury he was defeated and his son Henry Hotspur killed.
+Retreating to Scotland, Northumberland emerged again in 1405 to a further defeat, before attempting one last time to seize the throne in 1408 gathering together an army of Lowland Scots and loyal Northumbrians and marching south toward York.

 Bramham Moor

 At Bramham Moor, south of Wetherby, Northumberland‘s army was met by a force of local Yorkshire levies and noble retinues which had been hastily assembled, led by the High Sheriff of Yorkshire Sir Thomas Rokeby.
 The exact sizes and compositions of the contending armies are not known, but the armies were far smaller than the thousands who had gathered at Shrewsbury, the rebels failing to gain widespread support or receive aid from other rebellious factions, such as Wales, where Owain Glyndŵr's rebellion was collapsing.

 The course of the battle itself is not well documented either.
 The action seemingly followed the course of many medieval battles where armies and generals were evenly matched: a violent melee in the centre of the field, with little tactical direction.
 Northumberland is said to have positioned his men carefully and awaited Rokeby's arrival at 2:00 pm, when battle was instantly joined.
-It is likely that as with other battles of the era between primarily English and Scottish forces, the outcome was largely decided by English use of the longbow to thin the enemy ranks before charging with their main body.
+It is likely that, as with other battles of the era between primarily English and Scottish forces, the outcome was largely decided by English use of the longbow to thin the enemy ranks before charging with their main body.

 After the battle, a number of the rebels were executed, including the Abbot of Hailes (near Gloucester), who was dressed in full armour.
 The Bishop of Bangor was spared because he was wearing his vestments.